Francis Gathorne-Hardy

-General the Honourable Sir John Francis Gathorne-Hardy, GCB, GCVO, CMG, DSO (14 January 1874 – 21 August 1949), was a British First World War General officer who served in Italy and the Western Front.
+General Sir John Francis Gathorne-Hardy, GCB, GCVO, CMG, DSO (14 January 1874 – 21 August 1949) was a British First World War General officer who served in Italy and the Western Front.

 Background and early life

 Gathorne-Hardy was born in 1874, a younger son of John Gathorne-Hardy, 2nd Earl of Cranbrook, and Cicely Marguerite Wilhelmina Ridgway.
 He was educated at Eton and the Royal Military College, Sandhurst.

 Military career

 Gathorne-Hardy joined the British Army as a commissioned second lieutenant in the Grenadier Guards on 10 October 1894, and was promoted to lieutenant on 1 January 1898.
 In early February 1900 he was seconded for special service in South Africa, where he was involved with Army transport duties during the Second Boer War.
 He was promoted to captain on 2 May 1900.
 During later stages of the war he served with the Lovat Scouts, and only left South Africa after the war had ended, in July 1902.
 For his service in the war he received the brevet rank of major on 22 August 1902.
 Following his return he was appointed Superintendent of Gymnasia in the Home District in October 1902.

+He became a brigade major in January 1908 and was promoted to major in October 1909.

+In April 1914 he was made a general staff officer, grade 2 at the War Office.

+In March 1915, seven months into the First World War, he succeeded Brigadier General Reginald Hoskins as general staff officer, grade 1 (GSO1) of the 7th Division.

-He served as a General Staff Officer in the First World War.
-After commands as a General in Egypt and India, he was Commander in Chief at Northern Command from 1931 to 1933 and at Aldershot Command from 1933 to 1937.
+He was promoted to the substantive rank of major general in June 1919.
+After commands as a general in Egypt and India, he was in June 1922 appointed director of military training at the War Office, made a lieutenant general in May 1928, and in October placed on half-pay.
+He was then Commander in Chief at Northern Command from 1931 to 1933 and at Aldershot Command from 1933 to 1937.
+He had been promoted to general in October 1933.